dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 </center>

-A reliable, causal broadcast Transport is a communication substrate for disseminating transactions among N=3F+1 parties.
+A reliable, causal broadcast DAG Trans is a communication substrate for disseminating transactions among N=3F+1 parties.
-A Transport exposes a `broadcast(payload)` API for a party to send a message to other parties.
+A DAG Trans exposes a `broadcast(payload)` API for a party to send a message to other parties.
 A party's upcall `deliver(m)` is triggered when a message `m` can be delivered.

 The basic reliability requirements of reliable broadcast are Reliability, Agreement, Validity and Integrity, as follows: